 In the first passage are the rooms of two boarders, Thomas Moore and John Warwick.
 At the end of the second passage, overlooking Manchester street and on the right-hand side, is the children’s nursery, which is connected by a door with the bedroom occupied by Alice Newman.
 Her room has another door opening out on to the passage, which leads off another short passage.

 A Dark Spanish Beauty

 Alice lives and works at the Silver Grid as a domestic servant cum waitress.
-She is a particularly attractive brunette, the daughter of a well-known Government official in the Agricultural Department.
+She is a particularly attractive brunette and the daughter of a well-known Government official in the Agricultural Department.

 At 21, Alice attracts more than her fair share of admirers.
-John Warwick is one, he admires her ‘dark Spanish type’ beauty.
+John Warwick is one who admires her ‘dark Spanish type’ beauty.

 Warwick is, in Alice’s words, a ‘well-educated fellow’ who works in a profession and has prospects.
 He better suits her aspirations for financial and social advancement than any of her other suitors.

 Flaxton farm labourer, William Hart, is also an admirer.
 He too has known Alice for just four months and has walked out with her on several occasions.